 Bluebell Bellflower

 All these common names make the singular Latin name so helpful!
 Look for the Latin name Campanula rotundifolia to ensure you’ve found this plant.

-No. Bluebell Bellflower and Virginia Bluebell are two different plants.
-(I know, so confusing!)
+Nope.
+Bluebell bellflower and Virginia bluebell are two different plants.
+(We know, so confusing!)
 These pictures help explain the differences.

+Bluebell Bellflower